 - After it's created, click View Your App.

-You will be redirected to your app's Configuration page.
+You're redirected to your app's Configuration page.

 - On the app Configuration page, make the following changes: